Best home cocktail maker Android Central 2021

 While dinner parties with flowing red and white wine or bottles of beer are great, sometimes it's nice to shake things up (excuse the pun) and offer guests delicious cocktails instead.
 But the idea of making them yourself can be daunting, not to mention time-consuming.
 Let's not forgot the annoyance of having to rush out to the store if you're missing ingredients.

-I've actually made my own cocktails from time to time, and it usually begins with furiously Googling recipes and reading reviews before measuring out ingredients and going through the laborious task of squeezing an endless number of limes for margaritas or muddling mint leaves for a mohito.
+I've actually made my own cocktails from time to time, and it usually begins with furiously Googling recipes and reading reviews before measuring out ingredients and going through the laborious task of squeezing an endless number of limes for margaritas or muddling mint leaves for a mojito.
 When you're doing this infrequently, it's not a big deal.
-But if you have people over for cocktails often, or gather in large groups, the process can be tiring.
+But if you often have people over for cocktails or gather in large groups, the process can be tiring.

 Credits — The team that worked on this guide

-Christine Persaud resides in Toronto, Ontario, Canada, with her husband and 8-year-old son.
+Christine Persaud resides in Toronto, Ontario, Canada, with her husband and 9-year-old son.
 And while her drink of preference is a nice glass of red wine, she occasionally whips up cocktails for guests.
 Her favorite to make for friends and family?
 Margaritas, of course.

 We may earn a commission for purchases using our links.
 Learn more.